-Complicated systems don’t work well with kids because it is too difficult for them to clean up.
-So when deciding what container to use, where to store the container, and how to label it (or not), don’t forget about the kids.
+Complicated systems don’t work well with kids, or some adults, because it is too difficult for them to clean up.
+So when deciding what container to use, where to store the container, and how to label it (or not), don’t forget about the kids!

 Make sure it’s simple for them to pick up the toys when they are done, which will create good habits of play and toy organization.